SciML/Catalyst.jl/docs/src/catalyst_applications/dynamical_systems.md

 basins, attractors = basins_of_attraction(avr, grid; show_progress = false)
 attractors
 ```
-Here, `attractors` is a dictionary that maps attractor labels (the integers) to attractors.
+Here, `attractors` is a dictionary that maps attractor labels (integers) to attractors.
 In this case we have two fixed points, one at $(0.0,0.0)$ and one at $(4.5,6.0)$.
 Next, `basins` is a matrix of equal size to `grid`, where each value is an integer describing to which attractor's basin that state belongs.

 DynamicalSystems.jl also provides a simple interface for plotting the resulting basins.
 This uses [Makie.jl](https://docs.makie.org/stable/), an alternative plotting package to [Plots.jl](https://github.com/JuliaPlots/Plots.jl) (which is typically the preferred plotting package within the context of Catalyst).
 Generally, Makie is good at creating animations or interactive graphics (however, it is also a [popular competitor to Plots.jl for general-purpose plotting](https://juliapackagecomparisons.github.io/pages/plotting/)).
 ```@example dynamical_systems_basins